Visual Studio Code 1.32 has been released, making it easier to change color themes!

 table of contents

-It's been a while since its release, but Visual Studio Code (VSCode) 1.32 has been released.
+Although it's been a little while since its release, Visual Studio Code (VS Code) version 1.32 has been released.

-This time, there are some interesting new features and improvements, so as always, we'll be picking out some interesting ones from the release notes!
+This update includes some interesting new features and improvements, so as usual, I'll pick out some of the most interesting ones from the release notes!

 You can now choose the font for the debug console

-Not only can you choose the font family, but also the size and line height.
+Not only can you customize the font family, but you can also freely adjust the size and line height.

-Fira Code in my editor As for fonts, I prefer Consolas, so I've always wanted to use it for the debug console, where ligatures aren't as necessary!
+I prefer Consolas as a font, so I've always wanted to use it in the debug console where ligatures aren't really necessary!

 By default, the same font as the editor is used